ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 before.
-The anachronism which we believe experts find in the exhibition of a modern scientific manner of fenc- ing, which could not have existed in the vague traditionary days of
+The anachronism which we believe experts find in the exhibition of a modern scientific manner of fencing, which could not have existed in the vague traditionary days of